AdaCore/gnatstudio/docs/users_guide/debugging.rst

   used for C pointers (or Ada access values), i.e. all the variables and fields that are memory addresses that denote some other value in memory.

-  You can easily dereference these (that is to say see the value pointed to) by double-clicking on the blue text itself.
+  You can dereference these (that is to say see the value pointed to) by double-clicking on the blue text itself.

 *red*

   Used for variables and fields whose value has changed since the data window was last displayed.
-For example, if you display an array in the data window and then select the *Next* button in the tool bar, the elements of the array whose value has just changed appear in red.
+For example, if you display an array in the data browser and then select the :guilabel:`Next` button in the tool bar, the elements of the array whose value has just changed appear in red.

-  As another example, if you choose to display the value of local variables in the data window (*Display->Display Local Variables*), only the variables whose value has changed are highlighted, the others remain black.
+  As another example, if you choose to display the value of local variables in the data window (:menuselect:`Display->Display Local Variables`), only the variables whose value has changed are highlighted; the others remain black.

 Icons
 ^^^^^

-Several different icons can be used when displaying items.
-They also convey special meanings.
+Several different icons can be seen when displaying items.
+They convey the following special meanings:

 *trash bin icon*

-  Indicates that the debugger could not get the value of the variable or expression.
-For example the variable is currently not in scope (and thus does not exist) or might have been optimized away by the compiler.
-In all cases, the display will be updated as soon as the variable becomes visible again.
+  Indicates the debugger couldn't get the value of the variable or expression.
+For example, because the variable is currently not in scope (and thus does not exist) or might have been optimized away by the compiler.
+In all cases, the display is updated as soon as the variable's value is known again.

 *package icon*

-  Indicates that part of a complex structure is currently hidden.
+  Indicates part of a complex structure is currently hidden.
 Manipulating huge items in the data window (for example if the variable is an array of hundreds of complex elements) might not be very helpful.
 As a result, you can shrink part of the value to save some screen space and make it easier to visualize the interesting parts of these variables.

-  Double-clicking on this icon will expand the hidden part and clicking on any sub-rectangle in the display of the variable will hide that part and replace it with this icon.
+  Double-clicking on icon expands the hidden part and clicking on any subrectangle in the display of the variable hides that part and replace it with this icon.

   See also the description of the contextual menu to automatically show or hide all the contents of an item.
-One alternative to hiding subcomponents is to clone them in a separate item (see the contextual menu).
+An alternative to hiding subcomponents is to clone them in a separate item (see the contextual menu).

 .. index:: breakpoint editor
 .. index:: breakpoint